-The citrus butter sauce draws on the beurre blanc tradition, but takes a lightly different approach by starting with a velouté sauce, then whipping in the cold butter.
-This made a larger quantity of buttery flavorful sauce, while using less butter to get the volume.
+The citrus butter sauce draws on the beurre blanc tradition but takes a slightly different approach by starting with a velouté sauce, then whipping in the cold butter.
+This made a larger quantity of this buttery and flavourful sauce while using less butter to get the volume.

 I found the spirulina pasta in a local deli.
 It had been produced in Thailand.
-While very tasty and great looking, and bringing along spirulina’s great health benefits, it may be difficult to find.
-Any good linguine will work, but a colored one will help visually highlight the fennel.
+While very tasty and great looking and bringing along spirulina’s great health benefits, it may be difficult to find.
+Any good linguine will work, but a coloured one will help visually highlight the fennel.

 The recipe mentions retaining the salmon skin and frying it until crispy for a garnish.
 It is conspicuously missing from the photo above because my daughter ate it all before plating!
 It would have been a great garnish.

 Another slow baked salmon recipe you may wish to take a look at is this one with couscous and various dried fruits and nuts.